antonkulaga/yspecies/README.md

 There are several key notebooks in the projects.
 All notebooks can be run either from jupyter (by jupyter lab notebooks) or command-line by dvc repro.
 * **select_samples notebook** does preprocessing to select right combination of samples, genes and species.
 Most of other notebooks depend on it
+* **stage_one_shap_selection notebook** contains stage one shap_selection code
+* **stage_two_shap_selection notebook** contains stage two shap_selection code
-* **shap_selection notebook** contains shap_selection code that was rewriteen from initial **2_gbm_explanations** file written by Vlada
+* **stage_three_shap_selection notebook** contains stage three shap_selection code
-* **results_intersections notebook** is used to compute intersection tables taken from several analysis methods (linear and shap)
+* **results_intersections notebook** is used to compute intersection tables taken from several analysis methods (linear,causal and shap)
-* **explainable_boosting notebook** is just an experimental notebook to play with Explainable Gradient boosting
-* **prepare proteins notebook** is used to prepare some protein sequences for Eliza's protein sequence analysis.
-It is not complited as there is also Polynote code that does part of this job
+* For each of the stages there are also **stage_<number>_optimize** notebooks which contain hyper-parameter optimization code
 ## Running notebooks manually ##

-You can run notebooks manually by:
+You can run notebooks manually by activating yspecies environment and running:
 ```bash
 jupyter lab notebooks
 ```
-And then running the notebook of our choice.
+and then running the notebook of our choice.
 However, keep in mind that notebooks depend on each other.
 In particular, select_samples notebook generates the data for all others.

 # Core SHAP selection logic #

 Most of the code is packed into classes.
 The workflow is build on top of scikitlean Pipelines.
+For the in-depth description of the pipeline read Cross-Species paper.

 # Yspecies package #